 Program Directors

-A program director is responsible for a specific area of foundation programming.
+A program director is responsible for a specific area of programming that the Foundation has agreed to support.
 PDs may be compensated or uncompensated depending on the specific terms of the program he or she superintends.
-They are part of the team but not directly employed by the foundation — usually, they offer a few hours per week of time to administer their program.
+They are part of the leadership team but not directly employed by the foundation — usually, they offer a few hours per week of time to administer their program.

 Several programs already have an assigned program director: